ethereum/populus/docs/dev_cycle.part-08.rst

     Worth to remind again. **Never** call a contract with just an address and an ABI.
 You never know what the code at that address does behind the ABI.
-The only safe way is either if you absolutly know and trust the author, or to check it yourself.
+The only safe way is either if you absolutely know and trust the author, or to check it yourself.
     Get the source code from the author, make sure the source is safe, then compile it yourself, and verify that the compiled bytecode
     on your side is **exactly the same** as the bytecode at the said address on the blockchain.